threefoldfoundation/info_sdk/src/6_develop/chatflow/develop_chatflow.md

 ## Create a new Chatflow

-It's very easy to define a new bot, you just need to make sure it's added in a package and that package is installed with threebot server.
+It's very easy to define a new bot, you just need to make sure it's added in a package and that package is installed with 3Bot server.
 The chatflow should be under the `/chats` directory in the package created.

 ### Main Features
 Each chatflow should include these :